 We give out grants for academic research and other educationally enriching pursuits, favoring projects conceived by the student and relevant to his/her course of study, especially thesis research and independent study.
 The amount of a grant depends on the applicant's initiative, imagination and clarity of purpose in pursuing educational opportunities outside the formal university curriculum.
 Although this fund is housed in the Office of Religious Life, it has no religious affiliation.

-- RESUME with academic, extracurricular, and employment information, must be uploaded to this site.
+- Resume with academic, extracurricular, and employment information must be uploaded to the SAFE site.

-- TRANSCRIPT must be uploaded to this site.
+- Transcript must be uploaded to the SAFE site.

 Please check SAFE for both fall and spring application deadlines.
 Also see post-project requirement!